raspberrypilearning/testing-vision/en/step_4.md

 Get your model's classification of the image and store it in a variable named `classification_result`.

-Note that, as well as passing the model your image, you also have to tell it that it's only reciving one image, using the `batch_size` paramaeter.
+Note that, as well as passing the model your image, you also have to tell it that it's only receiving one image, using the `batch_size` parameter.
 This is because you can ask the model to classify many images at once.

 Add this line to the end of the `classify_image` function: